rd070672/tyamazaki/README.md

 Copyright (c) 2022 Takahiro Yamazaki

+About
+Welcome to my portfolio built with HTML, CSS and JS on GitHub pages.

+rd070672.github.io/tyamazaki/

 MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy